rackspace/php-opencloud/docs/userguide/servers.md

 Note that it may take a few second for the new password to take effect.
-Also, password restrictions (such as the minimum number of characters, numbers of punctuation characters, etc.) are enforced by the operating system and are not always detectable by the Compute service.
+Also, password restrictions (such as the minimum number of characters, numbers of punctuation characters, and so forth) are enforced by the operating system and are not always detectable by the Compute service.
 This means that, even though the `SetPassword()` method succeeds, the password may not be changed, and there may not be any feedback to that effect.